bplmaps/lmec-main-site/content/articles/an-atlas-of-my-hometown-georeferencing-familiar-places.md

 > Read more about Allmaps in this [interview with developer Bert Spaan](https://www.leventhalmap.org/articles/bert-spaan-interview)

-Spending many hours poring over maps of such a well known place was quite exciting.
-My knowledge of the town coupled with its resistance to change meant that the historical maps of Ipswich were all that difficult to line up with the modern map.
-However I encountered four important lessons while georeferencing my hometown.
+Spending many hours poring over maps of such a well known place was really exciting.
+My knowledge of the town coupled with its resistance to change meant that the historic maps of Ipswich weren't all that difficult to line up with the modern map.
+However, I did learn four important lessons while georeferencing my hometown.

 ##### Look for Familiar Streets